dustinapodaca/reading-notes/class-01.md

   - Inline elements are contained within block-level elements, and surround only small parts of the document's content (not entire paragraphs or groupings of content).
 An inline element will not cause a new line to appear in the document.
 It is typically used with text, for example an `<a>` element creates a hyperlink, and elements such as `<em>` or `<strong>`create emphasis.
   - i.e. `<em>first</em><em>second</em><em>third</em>`

-#### Attributes contain extra information about the element that won't appear in the content.
+#### - Attributes contain extra information about the element that won't appear in the content.
 - i.e. `<p class="editor-note">My cat is very grumpy</p>`

+An **attribute** should have:
+  - A space between it and the element name.
+(For an element with more than one attribute, the attributes should be separated by spaces too.)
+  - The attribute name, followed by an equal sign.
+  - An attribute value, wrapped with opening and closing quote marks.